Skip to content

 Note

-• If slimit is declared in the query statement, the slimit in the query statement takes precedence.
+• If a slimit is declared in the query statement, the slimit in the query statement takes precedence.

 Cross-Workspace Query

-Analyzing Charts
+Analysis Charts

-For more details, refer to Analyzing Charts.
+For more details, refer to Analysis Charts.

 Data Format